python/typeshed/CONTRIBUTING.md

 ## Preparing the environment

-To automatically reformat the code, check for common problems, and run the tests, you need to prepare a
+To reformat the code, check for common problems, and run the tests, you need to prepare a
 [virtual environment](https://docs.python.org/3/tutorial/venv.html)
 with the necessary libraries installed.
 To do this, run: